-Nawaz Sharif's Pakistan Muslim League won a landslide victory in the February 1997 parliamentary elections, which were judged by international observers to be generally free and fair.
+Military regimes have ruled Pakistan for more than half of its 56 years of existence, interspersed with periods of generally weak civilian governance.
+After 1988, Pakistan had democratically elected governments, and the army appeared to have moved from its traditional role of "kingmaker" to one of power broker or referee.
+Benazir Bhutto (leader of the Pakistan People's Party) and Nawaz Sharif (leader of the Pakistan Muslim League) each served twice as prime minister between 1988 and 1999.
+President Farooq Leghari dismissed the Bhutto government for corruption and nepotism in 1996, and Nawaz Sharif won a landslide victory in February 1997 parliamentary elections, which were judged generally free and fair by international observers.
 Sharif moved quickly to consolidate his power by curtailing the powers of the President and the judiciary.
-In April 1997, the Parliament passed the Thirteenth Amendment to the constitution, removing the President's Eighth Amendment powers to dismiss the government and to appoint armed forces chiefs and provincial governors.
-After replacing the chief Justice of the Supreme Court and seeing the resignation of President Leghari, and with the Pakistan Muslim League in control of parliament, Sharif emerged as one of Pakistan's strongest elected leaders since independence.
+In April 1997, the Parliament passed the 13th Amendment to the constitution, removing the President's 8th Amendment powers to dismiss the government and to appoint armed forces chiefs and provincial governors.
+After replacing the Chief Justice of the Supreme Court and seeing the resignation of President Leghari, Sharif emerged as one of Pakistan's strongest elected leaders since independence.
 Critics accused him of further consolidating his power by intimidating the opposition and the press.
-In April 1999, a twojudge Bench of the Lahore High Court convicted former Prime Minister Bhutto and her husband of corruption and sentenced them each to 5 years in prison, fined them \$8.6 million, and disgualified them from holding public office.
+In April 1999, a two-judge Bench of the Lahore High Court convicted former PM Bhutto and her husband of corruption and sentenced them each to five years in prison, fined them \$8.6 million, and disqualified them from holding public office.
 Bhutto was out of the country at the time.
-Six months later, in response to Sharif's attempt to remove him, Chief of Army Staff Gen. Pervez Musharraf overthrew the Sharif government, dismissed the National Assembly, installed a National Security Council, and appointed himself "Chief Executive."
+Six months later, in response to Sharif's attempt to remove him, Army Chief Gen. Pervez Musharraf overthrew the government, dismissed the National Assembly, installed a National Security Council, and appointed himself "Chief Executive."
 He declared a state of emergency, suspended the constitution, and, by special decree, ensured that his actions could not be challenged by any court, thus essentially imposing martial law.
+In April 2002, Musharraf assumed the title of President.
+National elections were held in October of that year, as ordered by the Supreme Court.